Chaambi Operations: 2015

-On 28 March, The Elite force of the National Guard Commandos USGN has successfully killed 9 of katiba Okba Ibn Nafaâ including its Operational Leader Khaled Hammadi Chaeib (Luqman Abu Sakhr) and 5 more leaders of Algerian Nationality in an Ambush near Sidi Aïch, Gafsa.
+On March 28, the Elite Force of the National Guard Commandos USGN successfully killed 9 of Katiba Okba Ibn Nafaâ, including its Operational Leader Khaled Hammadi Chaeib (Luqman Abu Sakhr), and 5 more leaders of Algerian nationality in an ambush near Sidi Aïch, Gafsa.

 Investigation has also proved that one of the 9 terrorists is named Muawiyah Abu Hamza of Algerian nationality, Al-Qaeda leader of the "southern part", and the supervisor of "Luqman Abu Sakhr", Muawiyah is considered one of the biggest leaders of al-Qaeda in the Islamic Maghreb.

 On 22 April, GFS (Tunisian Army's Special Force) and various special army units launched a military operation named Invasion of Kasserine's Mountains, the battle continued for 4 days between the two belligerents resulting in the death of confirmed 10 jihadists (likely more) including its new appointed Operational Leader "Abu Sofian Assufi", 3 GFS soldiers died in the same battle.

-On 5 June, Two camps of terrorists were discovered in Mount Salloum after a sweeping operation conducted by the National Army.
+On June 5, two camps of terrorists were discovered on Mount Salloum after a sweeping operation conducted by the National Army.

-The Army has killed and injured 4 terrorists in the same day, after terrorists were spotted near the area of operations.
+The Army has killed and injured 4 terrorists in the same day after they were spotted near the area of operations.

-Lieutenant-Colonel Belhassan Oueslati said terrorist groups holed up in these camps were forced to leave them as a result of military attacks conducted by the Army.
+Lieutenant Colonel Belhassan Oueslati said terrorist groups holed up in these camps were forced to leave them as a result of military attacks conducted by the Army.

 During the operation, national army units seized weapons and ammunition, grenades, binoculars, night vision goggles, computer equipment, photovoltaic panels, medicines, mobile phones, SIM cards, two national identity cards, a passport and food.